Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 KUTA & LEGIAN

-Best for: Budget-minded travellers looking for cheap eats, local homestays and bustling nightlife.
+Kuta and Legian are best for: Budget-minded travellers looking for cheap eats, local homestays and bustling nightlife.

 Think: Backpacker hostels, souvenir stalls, shopping malls and Aussie pubs.

 And if you want to escape the hustle and bustle but remain within walking distance of the cheap eats, spas and markets?
-Just outside of Kuta is up-and-coming Legian, with its lineup of cafes, restaurants, shops and emerging brunch scene.
+Just outside of Kuta is its quieter sister Legian, with its lineup of cafes, restaurants, shops and emerging brunch scene.
 Legian charges slightly higher prices compared to Kuta, with a good mix of private villas, boutique hotels, character-filled beach bars and some fancier restaurants for good measure.

 1. Shop up a storm at Beachwalk.
-This incredible al-fresco mall comes with beach views, an open-air rooftop, plus fabulous stores from near and far, including Topshop, Zara, Victoria’s Secret and H&M, as well as a cinema, food court and regular entertainment.
+This incredible al-fresco mall comes with beach views, an open-air rooftop, plus fabulous stores from near and far, including Zara, Victoria’s Secret and H&M, as well as a cinema, food court and regular entertainment.

 2. Slip and slide at Waterbom – Asia’s number one water park that boasts the biggest collection of slides for water babies of all ages!